blais/xxdiff/README.rst

 are a direct result of suggestions from these people while the author was working there.

-New releases and updates are announced on freshmeat.
-You can register for notification at either freshmeat or sourceforge.  xxdiff is implemented in C++ and its runtime dependencies is only the **Qt UI toolkit** from TrollTech.

 Unicode and Inline Editing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~